Unemployment Compensation & Pandemic Unemployment Assistance

 Willful Misconduct

-Information from Neighborhood Legal Services on eligibility for unemployment compensation when you are laid off or fired from your job.
+If you have been fired, you are entitled to Unemployment Compensation benefits, unless you were fired for “willful misconduct”.
+This information from Neighborhood Legal Services explains eligibility for unemployment compensation when you are laid off or fired from your job.

 Appealing an Unemployment Compensation Decision